Stella050527/RFVS/README.md

 ```

 ## Dataset
 The RFVS dataset was collected using a rigid dual-optical and RF acquisition platform across mountains, buildings, and open sky backgrounds.
-It encompasses 8 commercial drone categories (e.g., DJI Air 3, DJI Mavic 3 Pro, DJI Matrice Series).
+It encompasses 8 commercial drone categories (e.g., DJI Air 3, DJI Mavic 3 Pro, DJI Matrice 4E).

 Due to the large size of the dataset (especially the raw wideband I/Q signals sampled at 153.6 MHz), the complete dataset is hosted on Google Drive.